lezcano/geotorch/README.md

 - `Sphere(n)`: Sphere in Rⁿ.
 It is Sⁿ⁻¹ = { x ∈ Rⁿ | ||x|| = 1 }
 - `SO(n)`: Manifold of n×n orthogonal matrices
 - `Stiefel(n,k)`: Manifold of n×k matrices with orthonormal columns
-- `AlmostOrthogonal(n,k,t)`: Manifold of n×k matrices with singular values in the interval (1-t, 1+t).
-NotImplemented
 - `Grassmannian(n,k)`: Manifold of k-dimensional subspaces in Rⁿ
 - `LowRank(n,k,r)`: Variety of n×k matrices of rank r or less

+And the following spaces are planed to be implemented in the near future:
+- `AlmostOrthogonal(n,k,t)`: Manifold of n×k matrices with singular values in the interval (1-t, 1+t)
-- `FixedRank(n,k,r)`: Manifold of n×k matrices of rank r.
-NotImplemented
+- `FixedRank(n,k,r)`: Manifold of n×k matrices of rank r
-- `PD(n)`: Cone of n×n symmetric positive definite matrices.
-NotImplemented
+- `PD(n)`: Cone of n×n symmetric positive definite matrices
-- `PSD(n)`: Cone of n×n symmetric positive semi-definite matrices.
-NotImplemented
+- `PSD(n)`: Cone of n×n symmetric positive semi-definite matrices
-- `PSDLowRank(n,k)`: Variety of n×n symmetric positive semi-definite matrices of rank k or less.
-NotImplemented
+- `PSDLowRank(n,k)`: Variety of n×n symmetric positive semi-definite matrices of rank k or less
-- `PSDFixedRank(n,k)`: Manifold of n×n symmetric positive semi-definite matrices of rank k.
-NotImplemented
+- `PSDFixedRank(n,k)`: Manifold of n×n symmetric positive semi-definite matrices of rank k

 Every manifold of dimension `(n, k)`can be applied to tensors of shape `(*, n, k)`, so we also get efficient parallel implementations of product manifolds such as
 - `ObliqueManifold(n,k)`: Matrix with unit length columns, Sⁿ⁻¹ × ...ᵏ⁾ × Sⁿ⁻¹

 It also implements the following constructions:
 - `Manifold`: Manifold that supports Riemannian Gradient Descent and trivializations
-- `Fibration`: Fibred space π : E → M, constructed from a `Manifold` E, a submersion π and local sections of dπ.
-For example the `Stiefel` manifold π : SO(n) → St(n, k) or the `Grassmannian` π : St(n, k) → Gr(n, k)
+- `Fibration`: Fibred space π : E → M, constructed from a `Manifold` E, a submersion π and local sections of dπ
 - `ProductManifold`: M₁ × ... × Mₖ
 - `SymF(n, f)`: Symmetric positive definite matrices with eigenvalues in the image of a map `f`.
 If the map `f` is an embedding, this is a manifold.
 NotImplemented

 ## Beyond Optimization: Normalizing Flows

 As every manifold in GeoTorch is, at its core, a map from a flat space into a manifold, the tools implemented here also serve as a building block in normalizing flows.
-Using a factorized manifold such as `LowdRank` it is direct to compute the determinan to the transformation it defines with no extra computation.
+Using a factorized manifold such as `LowRank` it is direct to compute the determinant to the transformation it defines with no extra computation.

 ## Bibliography